Unsentletter/betting_test.1/README.md

 1. Clone repo
 2. cd into folder
-3. enter `node index.js` into the terminal
+3. enter `npm start` into the terminal

 To run tests enter `npm test` into terminal